-The 2021–2024 Strategic Plan for the Department of Technology Services (DTS) provides (1) strategic goals about how DTS will continue to be a valuable, secure, responsive, and innovative information technology (IT) partner organization and (2) direction to the state’s technology community.
+The 2021–2024 Strategic Plan for the Division of Technology Services (DTS) provides (1) strategic goals about how DTS will continue to be a valuable, secure, responsive, and innovative information technology (IT) partner organization and (2) direction to the state’s technology community.
 The plan presents technology trends that DTS leaders identified as relevant and describes how these trends will affect the direction for IT management throughout the state.
 In addition, the strategic plan will help government leaders evaluate and prioritize the technology innovations that could enable them to achieve their business and service delivery objectives.
 Each agency should carefully consider how its objectives align with the strategic goals outlined in this plan.

 Technology enables agencies to perform more efficiently in fulfilling citizens’ needs, and it will continue to act as a vehicle for innovative solutions.
 DTS must ensure that IT initiatives align with agency priorities, both now and in the future.
 To meet the needs of the mobile citizenry, DTS and agencies must work together to adapt planning and governance processes to the world of 24/7 access to government.
 DTS must also ensure that cost-effective, efficient information and communication systems and resources are being used by agencies to reduce data, hardware, and software redundancy (Utah Code 63F-1-104).